UKHomeOffice/ecs/apps/ecs/views/content/en/request-check-before-1988.md

-# You need to ask the Home Office to conduct a right to work check

 The worker will need to agree to this check first.
 They can do this verbally or in writing.

 To request a right to work check you will need the worker's: